callahan2500/ngcarey-website/src/content/post/pizza-review-analysis/index.md

 ### So, are Portnoy's Scores consistent?

-Since the selection bias affected the average scores, I couldn't rely on the average to determine if Portnoy's scoring had become more generous.
+With the selection bias appearing to affect the average, I couldn't rely on the it to determine if Portnoy's scoring had become more generous.
 To detect this, I needed to compare his scores with a consistent benchmark.
 Thankfully, there was the Community Score.
 The Community Score aggregated multiple individual scores taken overtime into one average.
 Therefore, the effect of an individual's biases are lessened, providing a good enough benchmark.

 I could compare the Community Score with its Portnoy Score using the Score Difference.
 If Portnoy's scoring had remained consistent over time, I would expect no change in the Score Difference.
 However, if he had become more generous over time, then I should see the difference steadily increasing.